The-Back-Room/The-Back-Room.github.io/ROADMAP.md

     - **Game Inspired**:
         Game inspired themes.
 This list is not in any particular order and may change at any time.

-        - **Assassin's Creed**: Theme pack inspired by the "Assassin's Creed" franchise.
+        - **Assassin's Creed**: Theme pack inspired by the "Assassin's Creed" franchise by Ubisoft.
-        - **A Plague Tale**: Theme pack inspired by "A Plague Tale".
+        - **A Plague Tale**: Theme pack inspired by "A Plague Tale" franchise by Asobo Studio.
-        - **Dark Pictures Anthology**: Theme pack inspired by "The Dark Pictures Anthology".
+        - **Dark Pictures Anthology**: Theme pack inspired by "The Dark Pictures Anthology" franchise by Supermassive Games.
-        - **Resident Evil**: Theme pack inspired by the "Resident Evil" franchise.
+        - **Resident Evil**: Theme pack inspired by the "Resident Evil" franchise by Capcom.
-        - **The Legend of Zelda**: Theme pack inspired by "The Legend of Zelda".
+        - **The Legend of Zelda**: Theme pack inspired by "The Legend of Zelda" franchise.
         - **Arcade Classics**: Theme pack inspired by retro arcade games.
-        - **Hellblade**: Theme pack inspired by the "Hellblade" franchise.
+        - **Hellblade**: Theme pack inspired by the "Hellblade" franchise by Ninja Theory.

     - **Film Inspired**:
         Film inspired themes.
 This list is not in any particular order and may change at any time.